 Start with medium (150 grit) grit sandpaper.
 You want to just lightly rub it over all cabinet surfaces in a circular motion.
 The goal here is to rough up the slick surface of the finish on the laminate furniture.
 You aren’t necessarily sanding to remove anything.

 Remember that laminate furniture is not made of pure wood, so a veneer on the top is basically a screen-printed picture of wood – not real wood.
 So if you sand too much, you’ll go right through that veneer!

 After you do the 150 grit, do another pass over everything with fine (220 grit) sandpaper.
 This will help smooth everything out.

-Cut trim pieces for front of boho style cabinet.
+Step 4.
+Cut trim pieces for doors of boho cabinet.

-While the 2nd coat of primer is drying, you can start working on the fun part….that boho style front!
-I measured the front of the doors and marked out the area on our workbench with painter’s tape to have a flat surface to plan the design on.
+While the 2nd coat of primer is drying, you can start working on the fun part….that boho-style front for the doors!
+I measured the front of the doors and marked the area on our workbench with painter’s tape to have a flat surface to plan the design on.

 I looked back and forth to my inspiration picture a few times and just started laying pieces of trim out until I got the look I was going for.

 I decided to space the length trim pieces out 2 inches, which made the measuring easy!
 Here’s my cut list for the miter saw:

 - 8 pieces @ 6 inches